Azure/azure-functions-templates/Functions.Templates/Documentation/serviceBusTrigger.md

 - `topicName` : For topic trigger only, the name of the topic to poll.
 - `subscriptionName` : For topic trigger only, the subscription name.
 - `connection` : The name of an app setting that contains a Service Bus connection string.
 The connection string must be for a Service Bus namespace, not limited to a specific queue or topic.
 If the connection string doesn't have manage rights, set the `accessRights` property.
 If you leave `connection` empty, the trigger or binding will work with the default Service Bus connection string for the function app, which is specified by the AzureWebJobsServiceBus app setting.
-- `accessRights` : Specifies the access rights available for the connection string.
-Default value is `manage`.
-Set to `listen` if you're using a connection string that doesn't provide manage permissions.
-Otherwise the Functions runtime might try and fail to do operations that require manage rights.
 - `type` : Must be set to *serviceBusTrigger*.
 - `direction` : Must be set to *in*.